 - Proven record of securing external funding.

-- Knowledge of the trends (current events and legislation) that specifically affect health information (soliciting, gathering, disseminating, publishing).
+- Knowledge of trends (current events and legislation) that specifically affect health information.

 - Knowledge of library systems, operations, and trends.

 - Knowledge of trends and best practices in higher education and academic health systems.

 - Demonstrated record of professional achievement in scholarship and professional service.

 The Search Committee invites applications, inquiries, and nominations for this position.
 Applications should be accompanied by a letter of interest, curriculum vitae, and the names and contact details of at least five professional references.
 Applications and nominations will be accepted until the position is filled and review of applications will begin immediately.
 Interested candidates are encouraged to submit materials (electronic submissions preferred) prior to October 27, 2021 to the search firm assisting Augusta University.